The Civil Rights Act of 1964

 The Civil Rights Movement

-The modern Civil Rights Movement is traditionally defined as beginning in 1955, with the start of the bus boycott in Montgomery, Alabama.
+The catalyst that ignited the modern Civil Rights Movement was the 1955 bus boycott in Montgomery, Alabama.
 When Rosa Parks was arrested for refusing to give up her bus seat to a white passenger, the black community organized a boycott of the city buses.
 After 13 months, the U.S. Supreme Court held that Alabama’s laws segregating buses were unconstitutional, and the boycott ended in success.
 During the Montgomery boycott, Reverend Martin Luther King, Jr. rose to prominence, and in 1956 the Southern Christian Leadership Council was created to coordinate and support non-violent protests against segregation and discrimination.

 The Kennedy Administration